 Create a Branch from a Tag

 A tag is a final, unchangeable version of a commit.
 Where a commit can be edited, tagged versions are usually permanent.
-Tags are used for production release versions of the software.
+Git checkout tags are used for production release versions of the software.

 Create a tag in the test project: